surya-moorthy/learn-rust/readme.md

 enum lets you create enumerate variables for limited and specific usage

   built-in enumns :
-     1. options - lets you create null , None , nil type for a function or any other reference types 2.result
+   ### 1. options - lets you return null , None , nil type for a function or any other reference types or some type of values
+   ### 2.result - lets you return OK and Err value , used for error handling in rust

 pattern matching is similar to switch-case , but here the statement provided must align with any one of the statement and the return type of all the statement must be same

+### Package Management
+  we can add external libraries or in rust called as crates by command :
+    cargo add crate_name